 Panel recommends censuring judge over romantic triangle case

-A New Jersey ethics panel has recommended a high-ranking judge be censured over his behavior in court, including comments he made involving a woman's racy pictures.
+A New Jersey ethics panel has recommended a high-ranking judge be censured over his behavior in court, including comments in which he told a woman that she should send nude pictures of herself to Playboy magazine founder Hugh Hefner.

 The state panel on judicial conduct made its recommendation Wednesday in the case of Alberto Rivas, the assignment judge in Middlesex County.